Coronado High School (California): Sports

 Coronado Sports, with the exception of Water Polo, Swimming, Tennis, Volleyball, Golf, Basketball, Cross Country, Baseball, and Softball are played at Niedermeyer Field which was completed in 2000.
 The Field, which hosts Football, Boys and Girls Soccer, and Boys and Girls Lacrosse was upgraded to field turf in 2005.
 The campus includes an aquatics complex named the Brian Bent Memorial Aquatics Complex., Three Coronado High School graduates played on the United States waterpolo team for the 2008 Olympics.
-In 1996, Adrian Taufaasau, a Coronado High quarterback, was tackled in a game and suffered what later was termed blunt force trauma to his head and neck, dying two days later.

-In 2007, Tennis Coach and Teacher Robbin Adair coached the Islanders to his 1,000th win.

 Tortilla throwing incident

 On June 20, 2021, the boys' basketball team forfeited the CIF Division 4A Regional Basketball Championship after members of the team threw tortillas at their predominantly Latino opponents from Orange Glen High School during a victory celebration after the championship game.
 The move, which had previously been condemned by the League of United Latin American Citizens, prompted an investigation by the San Diego County’s Human Relations Commission.
-The Coronado Unified School District apologized for "racism and classism" and fired head coach J.D.
-Laaperi over the incident.
+The Coronado Unified School District apologized for "racism and classism" and fired the head coach over the incident.
 A 40-year-old alumni of the school who had no children of his own on the team or at the school claimed that he distributed the tortillas to team members and cheerleaders because tortilla throwing was a tradition at UC Santa Barbara where he and Laaperi attended at the same time.
 The UCSB Alumni Association has said tortilla throwing has had to be banned because of game interruptions and "associations with racist ideology."
 This followed an effort in 2020 to ensure that the school districts curriculum not be updated to include a focus on racial justice.
 On July 6, the school board voted to "initiate litigation" thereby "enabling the Superintendent to enter the appeal process within the 15 day window," claiming their independent investigation "found no evidence warranting forfeiture of the title."